 In 1965, the infamous “Selma to Montgomery March” led by Dr. Martin Luther King, Jr., ended at the steps of the state capitol.
 In addition, Alabama was where Rosa Parks refused to give up her seat on a city bus, sparking a yearlong bus boycott in Montgomery that eventually led to the American Civil Rights Movement.

 Famous People From Alabama

-In addition to famous historical Alabamians, there are a number of recent famous athletes, actors and artists who helped put Alabama on the map.
+In addition to famous historical Alabamians, there are several recent famous athletes, actors and artists who helped put Alabama on the map.

 - Channing Tatum

 - Robin Roberts

 - Nat King Cole

 - Evander Holyfield